kiedunne/Lunchbox/README.md

 ![Screenshot](meet_screen.png)

 ## Description
 Go to lunch with people in your area with Lunchbox, a handy little app to make lunch dates.
 Built with love on Rails and React.

+## Current Iteration
+:construction: Revamp the front-end UI in React
+:construction: Isolate separate back-end rails API
+:construction: Remove map from lunch spot preview
+:construction: Assign lunch spot placeholder image based on cuisine

 ## Iteration 3.0 Features
 :white_check_mark: All active lunch spots display on a map<br />